ctrlaltcoop/taz-echtzeitanalyse/README.md

 ### tmuxp

-If you like tmux you can use tmuxp to conveniently launch both development commands in one session using the [tmuxp.ini](tmuxp.ini).
+If you like tmux you can use tmuxp to conveniently launch both development commands in one session using the [tmuxp.yml](tmuxp.yml).
-Just install tmuxp[^5] and type tmuxp load tmuxp.ini in this directory.
+Just install tmuxp[^5] and type `tmuxp load tmuxp.yml` in this directory.

 ## Frontend